alozano-77/AWS-SAA-C02-Course/README.md

 Configured to have one subnet in each AZ in the region by default.

 Subnets are given one section of the IP ranges for the default service.
+They are configured to provide anything that is deployed inside those subnets with public IPv4 addresses.

 In general do not use the Default VPC in a region because it is not flexible.

 Default VPC is large because it uses the /16 range.